Mestima/GM-Discord/README.md

 - Allows Garry's Mod server admins to run [ULX](https://ulyssesmod.net/downloads.php) commands via Discord

 ## Installation Guide:
+1. You have to choose only one(!) of the sub-steps below (1.1 OR 1.2)

+1.1. (if you want to use php)

-1. Go to your web-server and upload send.php and request.php
+Go to your web server and upload `send.php` and `request.php` files from `web/php/` folder.
+Your web server must support php.

 - `http://yoursite.com/send.php`

 - `http://yoursite.com/request.php`

+1.2. (if you want to use nodejs)

+Coming soon.

 2. Go to the `GM-Discord/lua/autorun/server/discord.lua` and replace all API links with your website addresses.